 How a financial advisor helps: helps you define goals, calculate your retirement number, create an integrated plan across accounts, and schedule regular reviews to keep progress steady.

-When Should You Start Retirement Financial Planning in San Jose, CA?
+When’s the Right Time to Start Retirement Financial Planning in San Jose, CA?

-The short answer: starting early pays off, since compounding multiplies gains over time.
+The short answer: earlier is better, because compounding works over decades.
 That said, it’s never too late to strengthen your plan.
 For late starters, valuable tools remain—catch-up contributions, fine-tuned Social Security timing, and well-planned Roth conversions.

-If you waited until age 40 and doubled the savings to $10,000 a year, you’d still end up with only about $686,000 by 65.
+If you postponed until age 40 and saved twice as much—$10,000 a year—you’d still reach only around $686,000 by 65.

-*Numbers calculated using the Compound Interest Calculator from Nerdwallet
+*Numbers calculated using Nerdwallet’s Compound Interest Calculator

 This demonstrates why compounding matters: lost growth years are incredibly hard to recover, even with larger deposits.